Do It for Love (Alesha Dixon album): Background

 In December 2014, Dixon announced that she would be releasing a new single in either March or May 2015.
 In March 2015, she confirmed that her new single "The Way We Are", would be released on 21 June via her own record label Precious Stone Records.
 It marked Dixon's first single release in over four years, following 2011's "Every Little Part of Me," as well as her first regular release after her departure from Asylum Records.
-Commenting on what motivated her two found her own label, Dixon told Billboard in 2020: "It was quite a scary time.
+Commenting on what motivated her to start her own label, Dixon told Billboard in 2020: "It was quite a scary time.
 I just wanted to put my own team together and do it all on my terms.
 I called it Do It for Love because I wanted to do it for that reason and no other.
 The first single out, I made it chart ineligible because I didn't want a chart position.
 I didn't want to be judged.
 I spent a year making a record that was like a dream come true.
 It's such a personal record.
 I didn't want to have some chart position or sad, negative kind of perspective on that chart position to ruin what was a passion project for me."